-St. Louis drunk driving defense lawyer Travis Noble Jr. is himself a former law enforcement officer.
+St. Louis drunk driving defense lawyer Travis L. Noble is himself a former law enforcement officer.
 He knows how to pick apart the arresting officer’s subjective observations and unsubstantiated conclusions to cast doubt on the probable cause for arrest.

 We handle DWI cases in St. Louis County, St. Charles County, Jefferson County and statewide.
 Contact us today to arrange a free consultation.